Bhargav1470/prometheus_assignment/README.md

 # prometheus_assignment
-    Export the metrics (like request per second, memory usage, cpu usage etc) in the existing mini project given to Interns
+    1.Export the metrics (like request per second, memory usage, cpu usage etc) in the existing mini project given to Interns

-    Install Prometheus and Grafana using Docker (with docker-compose)
+    2.Install Prometheus and Grafana using Docker (with docker-compose)

-    Configure prometheus (scrape configs) such way that it can scrape the metrics from default metric path of the application job
+    3.Configure prometheus (scrape configs) such way that it can scrape the metrics from default metric path of the application job

-    Validate the entire configuration to check if the data is coming or not in Prometheus UI
+    4.Validate the entire configuration to check if the data is coming or not in Prometheus UI

-    Create the Dashboards in Grafana on top of the metrics exported by adding the Prometheus as a Datasource.
+    5.Create the Dashboards in Grafana on top of the metrics exported by adding the Prometheus as a Datasource.